Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Nuclear modification of single hadron and jet production

 The elliptic flow coefficient $v_2$ of both single hadrons and jets are presented in Fig.~\ref{fig:plot-v2}.
 While our results are consistent with experimental data at high $p_\mathrm{T}$, deviation is observed as $p_\mathrm{T}$ decreases, because of the lack of parton-medium interaction at low virtuality scale.
-In addition, non-trivial temperature dependence of the jet transport coefficient other than being proportional to $s$ (or $T^3$) may also affect the anisotropy of jet energy loss through the QGP~\cite{Xu:2014tda,Das:2015ana,Cao:2016gvr}.
-To be clear, in these calculations, there is no rise in $\hat{q}/T^3$ with decreasing temperature in the plasma phase.
-Nor is there any cusp or bump in this ratio in the vicinity of $T_\mathrm{c}$.
-We do however, use two different normalizations for RHIC and LHC energies, similar to the work of the JET Collaboration.
+In addition, non-trivial temperature dependence of the jet transport coefficient other than being proportional to $s$ (or $T^3$) may also affect the anisotropy of jet energy loss through the QGP~\cite{Xu:2014tda,Das:2015ana,Cao:2016gvr,Zigic:2018smz,Djordjevic:2019tdu}.